m0xsec/dailybytes/content/posts/arch/index.md

 # Apparmor Profiles
 Assuming everything went well, you should now be booted into your fresh Arch install and logged into your local user account :3

-Now that we're here, lets verify that Apparmor is working.
+Now that we're here, let's verify that Apparmor is working.
 ```
 $ sudo aa-enabled
 Yes